DPotoyan/Chem324/_build/LEC3-Chem324.md

 ## Diffraction and color.

-Thin films of oil, soap bubbles, butterfly wings, sea shells, CD and DVD, etc. show a rainbow pattern.
+Thin films of oil, soap bubbles, butterfly wings, seashells, CD and DVD, etc. show a rainbow pattern.
 This is caused by the constructive and destructive interference of light traveling slightly different paths.

 An electron can be scattered by different layers of a crystal lattice and interfere constructively or destructively, giving rise to alternating intensity patterns.